To Give You the Space to Heal, 2013

 She took a hop and caught hold of a fruit, set it in front of Mr. Bridges.
 “How much?”

 He looked her over, his heavy eyebrows dropping low over his eyes as he lifted one gloved hand to his mouth, massaging the skin there, tugging on his wispy beard.
 He bent at the knees a little to level his eyes with her.
 “Are you doing okay, Clara?”

 No one had asked her that in a while.
 It had been almost nine months since anyone had asked her something so direct.
-Usually it was hey, how you doin’ or you having a good day? while gathering up the items she asked for, eyes darting from one rack to the next, anywhere but at her as they plucked mesh bags for produce.
+Usually it was hey, how you doin’ or you having a good day? while gathering up the items she asked for, eyes darting from one rack to the next, not really expecting an answer as they plucked mesh bags for produce.

 “I’m fine, Mr. Bridges,” she replied as he continued to stare at her.
 “Just interested in the clementine.”

 After a few more moments of silence he picked up the fruit and put it in a produce bag, then slid it toward her.
 “You take care.”
 Clara offered a handful of change but he waved her off.
 “Take it in good health,” he said.